Dillonhanlon/CMSC_Final_Project/README.md

         cd maelstrom
         python setup.py install

+## Run `make` to obtain the results for this project.
+This produces a `report.pdf` file as well as multiple figures.

 # What is Maelstrom used for ?
 ### *Maelstrom* is a package that was created by Daniel Hey (DOI: https://joss.theoj.org/papers/10.21105/joss.02125) for modelling and analyzing binary light curves.
 When a star that begins pulsating when in orbit with another astronomical object, the time taken for these pulsations to reach us changes as a function of time.
-Understanding the phase of the these pulsations can be used to obtain information about the star throughout the orbit.
-This is know as *Phase Modulation*.
+Understanding the phase of these pulsations can be used to obtain information about the star throughout the orbit.
+This method is know as *Phase Modulation*.

-### *Maelstrom* uses a set of custom PyMC3 Modelsand solvers for modelling binary orbits through phase modulation.
+### *Maelstrom* uses a set of custom PyMC3 Models and solvers for modelling binary star orbits through phase modulation.
 Unlike previous methods, *Maelstrom* fits each individual datapoint in the time series by forward modelling the time delay onto the light curve.

-### Data used in Maelstrom can be obtained for free to the public for *Kepler* and *TESS* missions.
-This data is available online at https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html.
-However this data can be downloaded using the Python package *lightkurve*, for this project this data can be downloaded using the Python file LK.py.
+### Data used in Maelstrom can be obtained online at https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html.
+However this data can be downloaded using the Python package *lightkurve*.
+For this project the python filev`LK.py` extracts the light curve data by means of the *lightkurve* module.

-# How do I use Maelstrom?
+# How to use Maelstrom?

 ### First to start a project with *Maelstrom* a light curve must be downloaded, and to do this as mentioned previously all you need to do is run the file
         LK.py
-### the default lightcurve is set to data from "KIC 8264492".
+### the default light curve for this project is set to data from "KIC 8264492" (Note: KIC = Kepler Input Catalogue).
 But if you wish to change this to another mission all you need to do is change the
         input
 ### in
         LK.py
-### to another mission.
+### to another light curve.
 For example, if you are interested in the binary star system KIC 9651065, then you would change
         input = "KIC 9651065"
         mission = "Kepler"
+in

+        LK.py
 ### and then run the file.
-Of course you can also just run `make` as mentioned previously.

-### NOTE: When changing the `input`, some of the parameter in the other files, `Maelstrom_Frequency.py`  and `Recover_Planet.py` you may also need to change `fmin` and `fmax` in `Maelstrom_Frequency.py` and period range in `Recover_Planet.py`.
+### NOTE: When changing the `input`, some of the parameters in the other python files, `Maelstrom_Frequency.py`  and `Recover_Planet.py` may also need to change.
+Those parameters being "`fmin`" and "`fmax`" in `Maelstrom_Frequency.py` and "`period` range" in `Recover_Planet.py`.

-### Now we can begin by analysing lightcurves
+## Analyzing light curve data

-### In this project we are focusing on understanding how the brightness (or flux) changes with time in binary star systems.
+### In this project we are focusing on understanding how the brightness (or flux) changes with time in binary star systems and what information we can obtain from this.
 First a pixel image of the star is created using the `lightkurve` module in the python file `Recover_Planet.py`

-### The python file `Maelstrom_Frequency.py` output plots of first inital  plots which are; i) the light curve ii) the amplitude spectrum iii) the extracted time delays, and iv) the periodogram of the time delays.
-As well as the same plots after modelling the data are also given.
-The figures made from running this file with automatically save the plots as `pdf` files with the appropriate name. `Maelstrom_Frequency.py` also prints the orbital period for the star and the oscillation modes associated with the data.
+### The python file `Maelstrom_Frequency.py` output initial plots of  i) the light curve ii) the amplitude spectrum iii) the extracted time delays, and iv) the periodogram of the time delays.
+This python file also uses a forward modelling routine as part of the `Maelstrom` package for light curve.
+The results (plots) of the forward modelling is saved as `pdf` files with the appropriate name. `Maelstrom_Frequency.py` also prints the orbital period for the star and its oscillation modes.

  # Summary
  ### The python file `LK.py` finds a light curve for a star in binary. `Recover_Planet.py` outputs a pixel image of the star.
-The python file `Maelstrom_Frequency.py` produces inital plots based on the lightcurve.
-As well this file with model the light curve data and produce plots.
+The python file `Maelstrom_Frequency.py` produces inital plots based on the lightcurve and models the data by means of forward modelling and produces results in the form of plots.